 Editor’s Note: George Washington was a man of action—yet some of his greatest deeds on the battlefield and in politics involved decisions to not act or to delay action.
-To mark his birthday, we asked writers and historians to discuss this aspect of his leadership.
+To mark his birthday in 2021, we asked writers and historians to discuss this aspect of his leadership.

 The fall of 1777 was not a good time to be General George Washington.
 His losses at the Battles of Brandywine and Germantown led to the fall of Philadelphia and sent the Continental Congress on the run.
 Meanwhile, Washington’s rival General Horatio Gates was hailed the “Northern Hero” for his victory at the Battle of Saratoga.

 With Washington encamped with his army at Valley Forge for the winter, various officers, politicians, and writers in the press attempted to remove the commander-in-chief.
 In a loose collection of self-interested scheming—what came to be called the “Conway Cabal”—General Thomas Conway pushed for the victorious Gates to take over from Washington.
 Congress, seemingly in support, quickly promoted Conway and even gave him an independent position with supervisory powers over his own commander.
 Still Washington, at one of the lowest points of the war and his life, chose to take no direct action.
 He simply stood firm, supported civilian supremacy, and pledged to “always afford every Countenance & due respect to those appointed by Congress.”
 Before long the cabal, whether real or imagined, dissolved as the behind-the-scenes maneuvering was exposed—and Washington’s command was reaffirmed.

 Leading through inaction is an underrated skill.
 It is even more notable when performed from a position of weakness and with the risk of great personal sacrifice.